-The functions within Student Affairs Office include Student Engagement, Residence Life, Campus Dining, Student Organizations, Student Disability Services, Student Success Center, New Student Orientation, and Commencement.
+The functions within Student Affairs Office include Student Engagement, Residence Life, Campus Dining, Student Organizations, Student Disability Services, Center for Tutoring and Writing, New Student Orientation, and Commencement.
 Students are also able to come to our office for advocacy needs, general questions and support, meal plan questions, and resources within and outside of the College.

 Connecting With Staff

 In an effort to maintain the health and safety of students and staff, walk-in service is not available at this time.
 Please email the staff member that you would like to meet with to schedule an appointment.
 Meeting by appointment will allow us to better serve your needs and will avoid crowded office space where social distancing would be impossible.
 Contact information is on the right side of this page.